 In order to compete effectively in certain foreign jurisdictions, we seek to establish joint ventures with local operators or strategic partners.
 We are subject to a variety of tax and legal compliance risks.
-These risks include, among other things, possible liability relating to taxes and compliance with U.S. and foreign export laws, competition laws and regulations, including the FCPA and the UKBA.
+These risks include, among other things, possible liability relating to taxes and compliance with U.S. and foreign export laws, competition laws and regulations, including the FCPA, the UKBA and the BCCA.
 The FCPA generally prohibits U.S. companies and their intermediaries from making improper payments to foreign officials for the purpose of obtaining or maintaining business.
-The UKBA has similar provisions.
+Each of the UKBA and BCCA has similar provisions.
 We could be charged with wrongdoing for any of these matters as a result of our actions or the actions of our agents, local partners or joint ventures, even though these parties may not be subject to such statutes.
 If convicted or found liable of tax or other legal infractions, or if we have been determined to be in violation of the FCPA, we could be subject to significant fines, penalties, repayments, other damages (in certain cases, treble damages), or suspension or debarment from government contracts, which could have a material adverse effect on our business, financial condition and results of operations.
 We are also subject to laws in the U.S. and outside of the U.S. regulating competition.